jfig39/zephyr-projects/epd_tutorials/docs/02-EEZ-Studio.md

 ### Note on Finding Sensor/I2C Info

-If you need to find information such as the compatable tag and sensor functions you can look up the bindings file for the specifc sensor which is contained in `zephyr/dts/bindings/sensor`.
-The default I2C pins can be found in `zephyr/boards/<board mfg>/<board.dtsi>`
+If you need to find information such as the compatible alias and sensor functions, you can look up the bindings file for the specific sensor under `zephyr/dts/bindings/sensor`.
+The default I²C pins can be found in `zephyr/boards/<board manufacturer>/<board>.dtsi`.

-Here is the additional test code I used to test the sensor.
+Here is the additional test code I used to validate the sensor on its own.

-I added the I2C and sensor config symbols to the prj.conf
+I added the I²C and sensor configuration symbols to the `prj.conf` file:

 ```.conf
 # ─────────────────────────────